 In the spring of 1965, the search for funds began and Oral Bond, Bill Bertka, Bob Kallman and others joined the pioneers as the first Development Committee to plan an “athletic park”.
 The landscape architectural firm of Royston, Hanamoto, Mayes and Beck was retained to create the original master plan for park development.
 George Girvin, a junior member of R,H,M&B, who eventually moved to Santa Barbara to start Girvin and Associates, has been involved with the planning of the park since 1965.

 By October of 1972, Phase I was completed and the Tennis Court Complex was opened at a cost of $319,721.
-Today the tennis courts are city facilities and not a part of Elings Park.

 In March of 1977, the city Parks and Recreation Commission approved the development of Las Positas Park into a “major sports and recreation complex”.
 The County Board of Supervisors concurred, “with reservations” expressed.
 The City Council voted to concur with the recommendation of Parks and Recreation.